 Painting on a model in ZBrush using Polypaint, then converting that Polypaint information into a texture map.

 Polypaint allows painting on a model’s surface without first assigning a texture map.
 A texture map can be created at a later time, and the painted surface can be transferred to the map.
 Polypainting offers significant advantages compared to standard workflow: The resolution of the texture map need not be decided in advance.
-This is particularly valuable if you find you need more detailing on an area than you thought you would.
+This is particularly valuable if you find you need more details on an area than you thought you would.